 About 20% (1 out of 5) of our clients choose to birth their babies in their homes with 2 midwives in attendance.
 About 80% (4 out of 5) of our clients birth their babies in hospital, usually also with 2 midwives in attendance.

 Each midwife at a midwifery practice is granted privileges to deliver babies at a specific hospital(s).
-The midwives at Sages-Femmes Rouge Valley Midwives have privileges at Scarborough Health Network – Centenary and General Campuses.
-Please note that Birchmount hospital closed its labour and delivery floor on October 31, 2019.
-Addresses for these two hospital sites are as follows:
+The midwives at Sages-Femmes Rouge Valley Midwives have privileges at Scarborough Health Network – Centenary Please note that Birchmount hospital closed its labour and delivery floor on October 31, 2019.
+Address for this hospital is as follows:

 Scarborough and Rouge Hospital – Centenary